 Unix/Linux Operating Systems

-Since many unix/linux operating systems are developed as open source systems, they evolve quickly and security flaws are introduced and patched frequently.
-It is critical that unix/linux users are patch their systems frequently (preferably automatically).
+Since many unix/linux operating systems are developed as open source, they evolve quickly and security flaws are introduced and patched frequently.
+Therefore IT staff have access to all linux systems on department network to monitor patching status.